acm-uiuc/til/_til/vim/delete-to-the-end-of-the-line.md

+---
-# Delete To The End Of The Line
+title: Delete To The End Of The Line
+category: vim
+---

 There are a number of ways to delete from the cursor position to the end of the line.
 Generally when I am doing this, I want delete to the end of the